ying-tang/help-documentation/_gettingstarted/IBM_Provided_Guest_Images.md

 ## **3. Upload image to IBM BlueBox Cloud glance repository**

 #### **3.1 Upload image to Glance using OpenStack Dashboard**
-1. Login to IBM Blue Box Cloud OpenStack dashboard
+1. Log in to IBM Blue Box Cloud OpenStack dashboard
 2. Under the **Project** panel, expand **Compute** and click **Images**.
 3. Click **"Create Image"** in the page.
 Specify the following parameters in the new page:

 Item | Description
 ------------ | -------------
 Name | Enter a name for the image.

 Description | Optionally, enter a brief description of the image.

 Image Source | Choose **Image File**.

 Image File | Browse to the directory of the image binary file.

 Format | Select the correct format (for example, `QCOW2`) for the image.

 Architecture | Specify the architecture (for example, i386 for a 32-bit architecture or x86-64 for a 64-bit architecture).

-Minimum Disk (GB) | For Linux Image, use 5; For Windows Image, use 25 Minimum RAM (MB) | For Linux Image, use 512; For Windows Image, use 2048 Public | Select this check box to make the image public to all users on all projects.
+Minimum Disk (GB) | For Linux Image, use 5; For Windows Image, use 25

+Minimum RAM (MB) | For Linux Image, use 512; For Windows Image, use 2048

+Public | Select this check box to make the image public to all users on all projects.

 Protected | Select this check box to ensure that only users with permissions can delete the image.

 For example: